canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q4/QuestionText.md

     - If the types are compatible it should print `Checking if donor has enough blood for a transfusion...`
     - Then it should make sure that the donor has more than 5 unit of blood if not it should print `Donor does not have enough blood for a transfusion`.
-    - If donor has enough take 1 unit of blood from donor and give it to the snail, and then print `Blood transfusion completed`.
+    - If the donor has enough take 1 unit of blood from the donor and give it to the snail, and then print `Blood transfusion completed`.

 ## TestTransfusion Class